 Green technology is seeping into many traditional industries, yet it’s also creating demand within new and emerging technologies.
 We know that 3D printing has the potential to change our world, especially in the fields of manufacturing.
 Using 3D printers, manufacturers can afford to make smaller batches, reduce raw material requirements, and therefore cut carbon emissions in many processes.

+And yes, 3D printing is for kids, too!
 To take advantage of the new possibilities 3D printers provide, you child could pursue 3D modeling, engineering, or programming.
 The possibilities are endless.
 Three engineering physics students recently developed a plastic recycler that turned plastic waste into new material that could be used by their 3D printer to create something entirely new.
 Talk about using green technology to recycle, reduce, reuse!

 5. Consumer Technology